 “The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.”

 We share Sir Berners-Lee’s vision.
-As we design Tau Station, we’re making sure we meet level AA of the W3C’s Web Content Accessibility Guidelines, and are developing the game to be playable across a wide range of devices and browsers.
-We have some passionate developers on the team to help us reach our goal, and one shares their thoughts below.
+As we design Tau Station, we’re striving to meet the highest principles of video game accessibility.
+This means being sure we meet level AA of the W3C’s Web Content Accessibility Guidelines, and the game is playable across a wide range of devices and browsers.
+Our goal is to open the Tau Station universe to disabled gamers, and make it possible for those facing new physical challenges to enjoy video games again.
+The passionate developers on our team share their thoughts on game accessibility below.